higgi13425/rmrwr-book/_book/io05-importing.md

 ```

 Now this is saved to `scurvy_data` in your working Environment.
-You can look in the Environment tab (top right pane in RStudio) and see that scurvy_data has now appeared in the Data section, with 12 observations of 8 variables.
+You can now look in the Environment tab (top right pane in RStudio) and see that scurvy_data has now appeared in the Data section, with 12 observations of 8 variables.
 This is not a file written (saved) to disk, but this dataset is now available in the working environment as an assigned data object.
 You can click on the blue arrow next to `scurvy_data` to show the variable names and variable types for this dataset.
 You can also click on the name `scurvy_data` to open up a Viewer window in the top left (Source) pane.
 You can scroll around to inspect all of the data.
 You can also get this view by typing `View(scurvy_data)` into the Console pane.
-You can also print out the data at any time by typing `scurvy_data` into the Console, or into a script.
+You can also print out the data to the Console pane at any time by typing `scurvy_data` into the Console, or into a script.
 Try this out in the Console pane.

 ### Test yourself on scurvy

-Inspect the data in the Viewer, and find the answer.
+Inspect the data in the Viewer, and find each answer.

 - How many limes did the British seamen in the citrus arm receive each day?